Digital Agency Day

 I honestly think these are all spot on.
 When you treat referrals like gold (which they kind of are, considering you had to do virtually nothing to find them), your referrer (client/friend) will feel good about making the referral, and the prospective client will also have a great experience.

-There’s a hidden compounding effect in here that doesn’t instantly show up on profit and loss statements or Cost of Business Analyses, because those who get referred and treated well may go on to share their positive experience with other friends and business colleagues, regardless of whether or not they actually do business with you in the future.
-It’s kind of like good Karma for your future.
+There’s a hidden compounding effect in here that doesn’t instantly show up on profit and loss statements or Cost of Business Analyses.
+Consequently, those who get referred and treated well may go on to share their positive experience with other friends and business colleagues.
+Regardless of whether or not they actually do business with you in the long-run, it’s kind of like good Karma for your future.

 Bill Cates’ talk was pretty packed with helpful tips for a 60 minute session, and I was glad to see that Reach was already doing most of these things.
 Having said that, there were still some great nuggets in there for us, and I hope for you too!